edwardoughton/itmlogic/docs/getting-started.rst

     :target: _static/lritm_box_diagram.png

-The various prediction modes will now covered.
+The model can run in one of two modes: 'area prediction mode' or 'point-to-point' prediction mode.

 Area Prediction Mode